 JIA is chronic, meaning that it is long-lasting.
-This chronic condition may last a limited amount of time, or into adulthood.
+This chronic condition may last a limited amount of time or into adulthood.
 JIA begins in children and adolescents prior to their sixteenth birthday.
 While most types of JIA are more prevalent in girls, enthesitis-related JIA (a form of the disease that involves inflammation of the places where ligaments and tendons attach to the bone), is more common in boys.
 Children of all races and ethnic backgrounds can get this disease.

 The reason it is important is that the key to changing government policies, research, and funding is through grassroots advocacy.
 That means those affected by this chronic condition, and their loved ones, need to let others know about government policies and the need for funding and research.
 These grassroots advocates shine a spotlight on Juvenile Arthritis and intensify their advocacy efforts during the month of July even more than they do during other times of the year.
 Wearing a personalized awareness ribbon, with a name, date or message encourages conversation and awareness of the way JIA personally affects them and others.
 Personalized Cause offers these ribbons, which are individually engraved with a name, date, or message to encourage awareness.

 How Can a Person Raise Awareness During Juvenile Arthritis Awareness Month?

 There are many forms of advocacy in which a person can engage.
 These include representing and speaking up for yourself and others affected by this chronic condition.
-It is important to be informed about the issues and take an active role in positively impacting policy that will allow sufferers to live a healthy and productive life.
+It is important to be informed about the issues and take an active role in positively impacting policy that allows sufferers to live a healthy and productive life.
 This is the most personalized form of advocacy and one that speaks deeply to others.

-Another way to observe Juvenile Arthritis Awareness Month is to join a community of advocates, to speak up not only for yourself and a loved one, but for the entire community of JIA patients and their families.
-Collectively, this helps to make a big difference and a strong and well heard community.
-Further, utilize outlets such as the media that can increase public awareness and influence public interest in arthritis issues through letters to the editor, social media, interviews and other communication outlets.
-This is a good place to tell your personal story, or the story of others.
+Joining a community of advocates is another way to observe Juvenile Arthritis Awareness Month.
+This groups speaks up not only for you and a loved one, but for the entire community of JIA patients and their families.
+Collectively, this helps to make a big difference and a strong and well-heard community.
+Further, utilize outlets such as the media that can increase public awareness.
+Influence public interest in arthritis issues through letters to the editor, social media, interviews and other communication outlets.
+This is a good place to tell your personal story or the story of others.